Pebkac03/espanso_gui/README.md

 It currently only works on Windows and it needs Espanso to be installed since it as of now only displays your current configuration.
 It does not display packages, only base.yml and any other yml files in the same directory.

+Installation
+---

 To be able to run it and compile it you need the flutter SDK.
-The easies way to install flutter and use it is through VS Code:
+The easiest way to install flutter and use it is through VS Code:
 1. Install VS Code, Git, and the Flutter extension for VS Code.
 2. Open VS Code and type Flutter in the command palette.
 3. Select new project, VS Code will prmopt you to install the Flutter SDK.